Mechanical-Advantage/ZumoTraining/README.md

 # FRC 6328 Zumo Software Training Curriculum

+Student code is part of the [ZumoTrainingCode](https://github.com/Mechanical-Advantage/ZumoTrainingCode) repository.

 ## Summary

 6328 has developed a remote-learning software curriculum which uses small, inexpensive robots to teach key robot control concepts through a series of escalating challenges.
 Students learn by doing in a progressive manner, with support provided by student leads and mentors through online collaboration tools.